ESIPFed/data-help-desk/docs/planning/planning_steps.md

 <!-- prettier-ignore -->
 1. **Assemble Help Desk Staffing Volunteers**
-    - TODO: add content

-1. **Assemble a team of experts**
-    - Assemble a mix of data managers, scientists, and technical staff with diverse earth science expertise and strong communication skills.
-        - Data managers: experts in data storage, sharing, and management.
-        - Scientists: familiar with the research community's needs and challenges.
-        - Technical staff: skilled in IT and software development to support technical aspects of data help desk services.

-1. **Assemble a Team of Experts**
     - Recruit knowledgeable volunteers or staff who can provide accurate and helpful responses.
    - This team may consist of